hrsetyono/gutenberg-tutorial/00 - javascript es5 syntax/README.md

 );
 ```

 The first parameter of `React.createElement()` is the tag name.
-Second is attribute, while third and beyond are its children.
+The second is an attribute, while the third and beyond are its children.

 -----